 There is no formula for success except perhaps the thought that the only place where “success” precedes “work” is in the English dictionary.
 Remain focused on your goal because you may be faced with many distractions.
 However, you must occasionally take time to engage in enjoyable activities outside your degree program.
 Michigan Tech and the Houghton community offer many such opportunities throughout the year.

 Being a small town, the university is a 10-15 minute walk from most businesses and many rental properties in or near the downtown area.
 Other businesses within Houghton are located farther away and there is public bus service.
-More information is located at http://www.cityofhoughton.com/ and http://www.mtu.edu/community/ and http://www.mtu.edu/campus/ .
+More information is located at https://www.cityofhoughton.com/ and https://www.mtu.edu/tour/community/ and https://www.mtu.edu/tour/campus/ .

-Houghton is located in the Upper Peninsula of Michigan on the south shore of Lake Superior which is 10% of the Earth’s fresh water and the world's largest freshwater lake based on surface area.
+Houghton is located in the Upper Peninsula of Michigan on the south shore of Lake Superior (“the Lake”) which is 10% of the Earth’s fresh water and the world's largest freshwater lake based on surface area.
 Our weather is largely regulated by the presence of Lake Superior.
 Our summers are pleasant and generally dry with the highest average-high temperature of 78°F (26°C) with plenty of clear skies.
 When residents of other nearby regions are sweltering in the summer heat and humidity, the Copper Country is typically pleasant.
 We will normally get perhaps one week of 90F (32°C) heat during the summer but a short 15 minutes away is the shore of Lake Superior.
-Outdoor opportunities abound including camping, hiking, cycling, fishing, boating, etc. Being far north and in the Eastern Time zone, summer daylight typically extends far into the late evening during summer.
+Outdoor opportunities abound including camping, hiking, cycling, fishing, boating, etc. Being far north and in the Eastern Time zone, daylight typically extends far into the late evening during summer.

 Winters are snowy!
 Cold dry air from Canada sweeps across the Lake picking up moisture and then depositing it over the Upper Peninsula.
 Our regional annual snowfall is typically 200 to 260 inches (5 to 6.6 meters) but that does not stop anything.
 Residents and communities are well prepared to handle this winter gift.
 Winter outdoor opportunities include downhill and cross country skiing, snowboarding, snowshoeing, snowmobiling, etc. Winter skies are typically cloudy but it is not as cold as nearby areas away from the Lake.
 Our winters are moderate with a typical high temperature in the low 20’s°F (-6°C) when other areas are 0F to -30°F (-18°C to -34°C).
 The very dry winter air also adds to the “warmer” feel since the air has a low specific heat (hey, we’re MEs here!).

-The Michigan Tech Graduate School maintains many information web pages including:
+The Michigan Tech Graduate School maintains many information webpages including:

 1. We have six seminars available online that come with handouts, helpful links, and streaming video.
-See: http://www.mtu.edu/gradschool/administration/academics/resources/ for the following seminars:
+See: https://www.mtu.edu/gradschool/administration/academics/resources/ for the following seminars:

 - An Introduction to Copyright